Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return f"Hello, {name}!
 You are {age} years old."

-Type Annotations for Variables
+Type Specification for Variables

-Basic Variable Type Annotations
+Basic Variable Type Specification

 name: str = "Alice"